davidkastner/quantumPDB/README.md

     |── cli.py                     # Command-line interface entry point
     ├── checks                     # Perform quality and structural checks │   ├── fetch_pdb              # Get a PDB
-    │   ├── check_edia             # Check the quality of each chain
-    │   ├── choose_conformer       # Choose the best conformer
-    │   ├── to_pdb                 # Save structure to a new PDB
     │   └── to_xyz                 # Save structure to a new XYZ
-    ├── structure                  # Correct the PDB structure │   ├── missing_hetatoms       # Add any missing heteroatoms
-    │   ├── missing_loops          # Use modeller to add missing loops
+    ├── structure                  # Correct the PDB structure │   ├── missing_loops          # Use modeller to add missing loops
-    │   ├── protoss_upload         # Upload a PDB to Protoss to add hydrogens
-    │   └── protoss_download       # Get the structure with hydrogens
+    │   └── add_hydrogens          # Get the structure with hydrogens
-    ├── clusters                   # Generalizable plotting and vizualization │   ├── find_metal             # Identify the metal center
-    │   └── coordination_shells    # Select the first, second, etc. spheres
+    ├── clusters                   # Generalizable plotting and vizualization │   └── coordination_spheres   # Select the first, second, etc. spheres
     └── manager
         ├── failure_checkup
         ├── find_incomplete